 f) All amusement rides and amusement attractions, such as but not limited to passenger tramways, where restoration of electric power could create a hazard shall be provided with a main disconnect switch capable of being locked only in the off position.

-g) The path of travel of an amusement ride or amusement attraction shall have a clearance to insure that a passenger on the amusement ride or amusement attraction cannot be injured by contacting any structural member or other fixed object when the passenger is in the recommended riding position.
+g) The path of travel of an amusement ride or amusement attraction shall have a clearance to ensure that a passenger on the amusement ride or amusement attraction cannot be injured by contacting any structural member or other fixed object when the passenger is in the recommended riding position.

-h) All amusement rides or amusement attractions shall be adequately shielded so as to provide protection to spectators and riders.
+h) All amusement rides or amusement attractions shall be adequately shielded to provide protection to spectators and riders.

 1) Fences shall be erected to resist moving or tipping and shall prevent inadvertent contact between the spectator and rider.
 In determining whether an amusement ride or amusement attraction is adequately fenced, the inspector shall consider the maximum diameter and height of the amusement ride or amusement attraction operated at the manufacturers maximum recommendation.
-All barriers purchased after the adoption of this part, shall be at least 36" high for major rides and 24" high for kiddie rides and shall be located at a safe distance from the amusement ride or amusement attraction.
+All barriers purchased after the adoption of this part, shall be at least 36 inches high for major rides and 24 inches high for kiddie rides and shall be located at a safe distance from the amusement ride or amusement attraction.

 2) All power units shall be shielded by: